 Example 2: The household applies for LIHEAP in February and is determined eligible from February 1st through May 31st.
 The household has also incurred unpaid bills from October through January, but was eligible only during November.
 The authorization period will be from February 1st through May 31st.
 The November bills ONLY will be paid with the "Miscellaneous or Emergency Payment" screen even though the payment may be issued to the current vendor.
-The current vendor will be
+The current vendor will be allowed to submit ONLY current unpaid bills on the computer Printout, "Request for Payment."

-Bills Owed to Different Vendor 415-30-20-10-10 (Revised 10/1/08 ML #3151)
+Bills Owed to Different Vendor 415-30-20-10-10

-(Refer to Example in $\frac{415-30-20-10-05}{100}$.)
+(Refer to Example in 415-30-20-10-05.)